apteryxxyz/piston-snippet-api/README.md

 ```

 Tests utilise the [NUnit](https://www.nunit.org/) testing framework.
-Each test is qa different method that will test the endpoints of the API,
+Each test is a different method that will test the endpoints of the API,
 in order.

 ![Dotnet run and test](./.github/two-terminals.png)